Lyuyoung/EDA-by-R/README.md

 2. HTML file knitted from the RMD file using the knitr package
 3. CSV as the original data

-Purpose For the Project£º
+Purpose For the Project:
-#Which chemical properties influence the quality of white wines?
+Which chemical properties influence the quality of white wines?